framely/community/docs/articles/build-reservation-module.md

    - Type **Entity / kotlin.Int** with label `number`.
    - Type **Frame / io.opencui.components.dataEntry.DatePicker** with label `datePicker`.
    - Type **Frame / io.opencui.components.dataEntry.TimePicker** with label `timePicker`.
-2. To access functions, in the **Services** section, select **services.opencui.reservation.IReservation** with the label `reservation` and **Save**.
+2. In the **Services** section, select **services.opencui.reservation.IReservation** with the label `reservation` to access functions, then click **Save**.

 ##### Define functions
-Since we use the reservation APIs which is generally defined, we need to add native functions to support the CUI design in our own domain.
-As the functions are defined in the skill, the function can get access to the slots in this skill directly, without passing them as input parameters.
+Since we use the predefined reservation APIs, we need to add native functions to support the CUI design in our own domain.
+These functions are defined within the skill, allowing them to access the slots in this skill directly, without passing them as input parameters.

 To support the contextual snippets in [Make a reservation](./reservation-cui-design.md#make-a-reservation) service, add these functions:
 1. `filterTables(resourceList:List<Resource>):List<Resource>`
-    - Follow the [rule](#build-skill-makereservation) mentioned above to filter the table resources based on the number of people.
+    - Filter the table resources based on the number of people according to the [rule](#build-skill-makereservation) mentioned above.
 2. `isTableAvailable(date:LocalDate?, time: LocalTime?):Boolean`
-    - Based on the number of people and the input parameters, check if there is a available table.
-When an input parameter is null, it means the date/time won't be regarded as a filter.
+    - Check if there is an available table based on the number of people and the input parameters.
+If an input parameter for date or time is null, the function will not use it as a filter when checking table availability.
 3. `makeReservation():Boolean`
    - Select a table resource meets the user's requirement and call the **reservation.makeReservation** passing that resource along with other required information to make a reservation.